Oral Health Care for Infants and Toddlers

 Many babies are soothed by a teething ring, cool spoon, or cold, wet washcloth.
 A parent might also rub the infant’s gums with a clean finger.

-Children should be encouraged to spit, not swallow, toothpaste.
-And the amount of toothpaste used can be increased after the child is 5 or 6 when s/he can consistently spit it out.
+Children should be encouraged to spit, not swallow, toothpaste, and the amount of toothpaste used can be increased after six years of age when the child can reliably do this.

 Some communities have naturally fluoridated water or have fluoride added to their drinking water.
 Children living in these communities should not receive additional supplementation.

 Sealants can dramatically reduce the risk of decay for children and teens.
 Dr. Ann will evaluate your child’s teeth as they erupt and recommend sealants as needed.